What is the “Amici Christi”?

 How is MDM supported financially?

 From our beginning, MDM has been supported almost entirely by donations.
-We have never requested financial help from the Archdiocese, which already has many needs.
 Relying on donations is an ongoing act of faith, because our finances are often very tight.
 But the Lord, and so many generous friends and benefactors, have sustained us all these years.

 Does MDM have a Board of Directors?